open-telemetry/opentelemetry-collector-contrib/processor/metricstransformprocessor/README.md

 # transforms is a list of transformations with each element transforming a metric selected by metric name
 transforms:

-    # SPECIFY HOW TO MATCH AGAINST THE METRIC(S)
+    # SPECIFY WHICH METRIC(S) TO MATCH

     # include specifies the metric name used to determine which metric(s) to operate on
   - include: <metric_name>
     # match_type specifies whether the include name should be used as a strict match or regexp match, default = strict
     match_type: {strict, regexp}

-    # SPECIFY THE ACTION
+    # SPECIFY THE ACTION TO TAKE ON THE MATCHED METRIC(S)

     # action specifies if the operations (specified below) are performed on metrics in place (update), on an inserted clone (insert), or on a new combined metric (combine)
     action: {update, insert, combine}

-    # SPECIFY HOW TO TRANSFORM THE RESULTING METRIC
+    # SPECIFY HOW TO TRANSFORM THE METRIC GENERATED AS A RESULT OF APPLYING THE ABOVE ACTION

     # new_name specifies the updated name of the metric; if action is insert or combine, new_name is required
     new_name: <new_metric_name_inserted>